Kfar Kila, Lebanon

-Kfar Kila or Kfarkila (كفركلا, also, Kfarkila, Kfarkela, Kafarkela) is a municipality in Southern Lebanon.
+Kfar Kila or Kfarkila (كفركلا, also Kfarkela, Kafarkela) is a municipality in Southern Lebanon.
 The majority of its population are Shia Muslims.

 Etymology

 The name Kafarkila means "the village of the pasturage".

 History

 Al-Maqdisi (c.
 945/946 – 991) noted that Kafr Kila (called Kafar Kila) was "A place lying a day's march from Tabariyyah".

 Ottoman era

 In the 1596 tax records, it was named as a village, Kafr Kuk, in the Ottoman nahiya (subdistrict) of Tibnin, part of Safad Sanjak, with a population of 31 households and 2 bachelors, all Muslim.
 The villagers paid taxes on agricultural products, such as wheat, barley, olive trees, goats, beehives and winter pastures; a total of 4,700 akçe.

 In 1838, Eli Smith noted Kafr Kila's population as Metawileh.

 In 1875 Victor Guérin visited and noted that the village had about 1,000 Metawileh inhabitants.
 He further noted: "The mosque and several of the houses are built of old materials.
 The spring is partly ancient."

 In 1881, the PEF's Survey of Western Palestine (SWP) described it as "a village, built of stone and mud, containing about 150 Moslems, situated on sloping ground, with figs, olives, and arable land around.
 A good spring near."